Locating Underground Leaks in Water Lines and Pipes

 Rental of a Hydro-Lok Hydrogen Leak Detector

-Rentals of the Hydro-Lok as an underground pipe leak detector are now available in Atlanta, Orlando, Lakeland and Tampa areas.
+Rentals of the Hydro-Lok as an underground pipe leak detector are now available in Atlanta area.
 We offer daily, weekly and monthly rental along with accessories needed to conduct a hydrogen tracer gas leak check.
 We are looking for Distributors in other areas of the USA to represent the rentals and sales of the Hydro-Lok.
 Contact us to get the best sub-surface leak detector that is also low cost.

 Pricing of the Hydro-Lok